Embedded Linux system for Raspberry Pi with Yocto Project

 Initialize the build environment by executing

-source poky/oe-init-build-env rpi-build
+source poky/oe-init-build-env build

 You can run the same command again if you ever need to setup the environment again in the future.